 - Easily positioned in and among obstructions – no gaps

-- Entirely self-contained – no external circuitry
+- Entirely self-contained – no external power supply or sensor

 - No troubleshooting of spread

-- Greater productivity and channel capacity
+- Greater productivity and channel count

 - Two-vessel operation – one node-handling vessel and one shooting vessel